Mengtian experiment module: Purpose

-The Mengtian module is equipped with expanded in-orbit experiment capacity, including eight research cabins.
+The Mengtian experiment module is equipped with expanded in-orbit experiment capacity, including eight research cabins.
 It provides a pressurized environment for researchers to conduct science experiments in freefall or zero gravity which could not be conducted on Earth for more than a few minutes.
 Experiments can also be placed on the outside of the modules, for exposure to the space environment, cosmic rays, vacuum, and solar winds.
 It has its own airlock.